-Bio-diesel is an alternative, a non-petroleum diesel made from renewable resources like vegetable oil and animal fats.
-Pure biodiesel, also known as B100, is commonly combined with various amounts of petro-diesel to create a blended product.
-A common blend, B20, consists of 20 percent bio-diesel and 80 percent petro-diesel.
-Such intermingling of fuels complicates the accounting of GHG emissions.
+The alternative fuel, bio-diesel, a non-petroleum diesel made from renewable resources like vegetable oil and animal fats complicate emission calculations.
+Pure Biodiesel also known as B100 is commonly combined with various amounts of petrodiesel to create a blended product.
+A common blend, B20, consists of 20 percent biodiesel and 80 percent petro-diesel.
+Such intermingling of fuels complicates measuring GHG emissions from any blend of bio-diesel.
 In order to calculate B20's combustion emissions, a percentage breakdown into its fuel constituents (i.e., Petro-diesel & B100) is required.
-The 80% petro-diesel within the B20 blend is considered a non-renewable, anthropogenic fossil fuel; its emissions of N20, CH4, and CO2 should all be reported under scope 1 within the appropriate organizational boundaries.
-However, combustion of the 20% bio-diesel contained in the B20 blend is accounted for in two places: both in scope 1, and in the separately reported "biogenic" emissions category.a Because the CO2 released from the B100 component of the blend is "recycled" during the growth phase of B100's life cycle, it is reported separately.
-But he NO2 and CH4 released from that same B100 fraction are not recycled in the same way, and they are reported as scope 1.
+The 80% petro-diesel within the B20 is considered anthropogenic; its emissions of N20, CH4, and CO2 should all be reported under scope 1 within the appropriate organizational boundaries.
+However, combustion of the 20% bio-diesel contained in B20 is allocated between scope 1 and the separately reported "biogenic" emissions.a The NO2 and CH4 released from B100 fraction of the B20 count as scope 1 and CO2 released is considered biogenic and is reported separately.
+This is because only the CO2 is "recycled" during the growth phase of B100's life cycle.